jasonhand/charting_the_devops_multiverse/README.md

 ## Timeline (2001 - 2024)

 >NOTE: This is a work in progress.
 Not all of the resources provided below are used in the final delivery of "Charting the DevOps Multiverse".
 The timeline included in the Slide Deck is incomplete.
-I look forward completing the the timeline in the slides.
-If you happen to spot any errors or want to contribute to the overall timeline, PRs are welcome. - Jason
+The details below is information I found while researching for this presentation but it is not exhaustive and may contain errors.
+I look forward completing the the timeline in the slides eventually, but for now I have to deprioritize for other projects.
+If you happen to spot any errors or want to contribute to the overall timeline, PRs are welcome.
+Some the summaries shared below were AI (ChatGPT 3.5 Turbo) generated to save on time while researching 20+ years of data.
+Wikipedia, Crunchbase, and Pitchbook were the most used resources and all links are provided below. - Jason

 ## 2001